-Naloxone has been used for years to reverse narcotics used to ease pain after surgery or by emergency room personnel to reverse an opioid overdose.
+Naloxone has been used for years to reverse narcotic drugs used to ease pain after surgery, or by emergency room personnel to reverse an opioid overdose.
 Today, this medication is being prescribed to people who have high-dose or long-term prescriptions for painkillers, to prevent patients with serious or chronic pain from accidentally overdosing.
 Naloxone is also more often being used by all emergency responders, including police and firefighters, to temporarily stop opioid overdoses while waiting for emergency medical services (EMS) to arrive.

-Potential Side Effects
+Potential Side Effects of Naloxone

-Although side effects from naloxone are not common, they can occur, so it is important to know what to look for.
-Serious side effects include:
+While naloxone allergies are extremely rare and it is not considered addictive, it does cause some side effects.
+Side effects from naloxone are not common, but they can and do occur, so it is important to know what to look for.

-- Changes in blood pressure
+- Changes in blood pressure.

-- Rapid heartbeat
+- Rapid heartbeat.

-- Nausea or vomiting
+- Nausea or vomiting.

-- Shaking, sweating, or withdrawal symptoms (which can become dangerous if untreated)
+- Shaking, sweating, or withdrawal symptoms (which can become dangerous if untreated).

-- Shortness of breath or rapid breathing
+- Shortness of breath or rapid breathing.

-- Irregular heart rate
+- Irregular heart rate.

 Some other, less serious but still negative side effects of naloxone include:

-- Dry cough
+- Dry cough.

-- Headache or migraine
+- Headache or migraine.

-- Agitation or anxiety
+- Agitation or anxiety.

-- Tinnitus (ringing in the ears)
+- Tinnitus (ringing in the ears).

 People who have taken naloxone and experience these symptoms should inform their doctor.
 However, it is unlikely that naloxone would be administered without direct oversight from EMS or a doctor.